nosana-ci/nosana-cli/docs/Nosana Node Documentation 14aa27e638658070af2ad51b1415f8be/Secure Job Execution and Result Retrieval 1bca27e6386580a785e4d5f7568dffca.md

 ```

 - The `receive` object specifies that results will be retrieved securely using `api-listen`.
-- The job runs like any public job and is only different when it’s done running and wants to process results
+- The job runs like any public job and is only different when it's done running and wants to process results.
-- the host waits and listens for the client to make a HTTP protected GET Request to retrieve the results before ending the Job.
+- The host waits and listens for the client to make an HTTP protected GET request to retrieve the results before ending the job.

 ### **Step 2: Retrieving the Secure Job Result**